 The analysis process for the bonus level scenario is largely the same as in the base level scenario.
 However, the bonus level scenario valuation is based on the actual proposed development for the subject site.
 Under the terms of this assignment, the proposed project is presumed to be fully entitled.
-The development would have 105 residential units and one commercial unit.
-The residential density would be 113.9 units per acre.
-The gross floor area would be 95,371 square feet, or a ratio of 237.6%.
-The proposed development intensity is similar to the proposals for other sites that are located in the Bayfront Area and have the same land use guidelines as the subject property.
+The development would have 483 residential units, consisting of 441 apartments, 42 townhouses or townhouse-style condominiums, and 1 commercial unit.
+The residential density would be 100.0 units per acre.
+According to the submitted building plans, the gross floor area would be 471,986 square feet, or a ratio of 224.5%.
+The proposed development intensity is similar to most of the proposals for other sites that are located in the Bayfront Area and have the same land use guidelines as the subject property.